DeepPAAC: A New Deep Galerkin Method for Principal-Agent Problems: Multidimensional Case Studies

 \proof The terminal condition $V^P(T,w)=-w$ can be derived similarly as in \cite{Sung2025}.
 Observe that in the HJB equation (\ref{eq:Multidim-HJBwithconstraint}), since there is no constraint on $\alpha$, we must have $V^P_w(t,w)\equiv -1$ and $V^P_{ww}(t,w) \equiv 0$.
 Therefore, we only need to compute

-The above operator is a quadratic function of $\beta+Z$, and the optimal value can be obtained correspondingly, depending on whether $\overline{u} >1$ or is less than 1.
+The above operator is a quadratic function of $\beta+Z$, and the optimal value can be obtained correspondingly, depending on whether the interval $[\underline{u},\overline{u}]$ contains $1$ or not.
 The rest of the steps to find the solution $V^P(t,w)$ are straightforward.

 In order to numerically handle constraints on PA controls, we extend the PIA algorithm in Section \ref{subsec:algo}.
 Namely, we augment the loss function of the control NN to additionally penalize (pointwise at $(t,\bx)$) controls that violate the constraints.
 To this end we introduce a penalty function $P(\bu)$ that is zero when $\bu \in \mathcal{U}(t,\bx)$ and is strictly positive otherwise.
 Then we add the penalties due to not satisfying the constraint over the training batch to the loss metric in Step 5, which encourages taking SGD steps towards the feasible region where all the constraints hold.
 The resulting loss metric for the control NN $\bu(\cdot,\cdot; \theta^u_n)$ is